metablaster/WindowsFirewallRuleset/Readme/PredefinedRules.md

 Thus this project reinvents the wheel, and groups those prdefined rules into custom groups.
 Custom rule groups do not interfere with predefined groups to be able to distinguish project rules from predefined rules.

-Some of the rules retain grouping while other are grouped into existing group, grouping exceptions are listed bellow.
+Some of the rules retain grouping while other are grouped into existing groups, grouping exceptions are listed bellow.

 # Grouping predefined rules
 Predefined group / new group

-mDNS -> Basic Networking
+1. mDNS -> Basic Networking
-Wireless Display -> Wireless Networking
+2. Wireless Display -> Wireless Networking
+3. Cast to Device -> Additional Networking